 Projects range from better COVID-19 testing to stopping the virus altogether

-Similar collaboration has led to other projects involving chemistry faculty members, including Yi Lu, who is working with a University of Illinois at Chicago colleague, to develop more accurate diagnostic virus testing methods.
+Collaboration has been part of other projects involving chemistry faculty members, including Yi Lu, who is working with a University of Illinois at Chicago colleague, to develop more accurate diagnostic virus testing methods.
 Burke, along with professors Jeffrey Moore and Doug Mitchell, helped provide COVID-19 testing supplies that are in drastically short supply; and Burke and Professor Paul Hergenrother are involved in the SHIELD initiative, which has led the way to strategically deploying rapid and scalable COVID-19 virus and virus-antibody testing of students, faculty and staff on campus on a massive scale.
 Their protocols have also included frontier modeling and contact tracing platforms as part of a broad effort that's allowed for the reopening of the University of Illinois community as safely as possible.

 Other chemistry faculty have begun focusing efforts on completely stopping the virus, and even future coronavirus-related diseases, including Professor Wilfred van der Donk, who is researching compounds that could stop the virus from entering human cells altogether, and Professor Angad Mehta, who is working on universal platforms for vaccines to address COVID-19 and future coronavirus derived pathogens.

 Read more about each of these important projects in the Department of Chemistry:

 Angad Mehta: The search for universal coronavirus vaccines